-During this, the “Golden Age” of railroad travel, the Deluxe train service shown below was generally considered the most luxurious transportation money could buy.
+During this, in what’s considered the “Golden Age” of railroad travel, the Deluxe train service shown below, introduced in 1913, was generally considered the most luxurious transportation money could buy.

 A Deluxe Overland Limited train

 Deluxe Overland train is last word in travel luxury

 Prominent citizens of Oakland and San Francisco were entertained at a luncheon on the Oakland Limited de Luxe at Oakland mole yesterday, as the guests of Charles S. Fee, passenger traffic manager of the Southern Pacific.